sharifruet/EasyOps/requirements/Module-Accounting/core_accounting_features.md

 - Purpose
   - Provide detailed account-wise transaction history and running balances with drill-down to source documents for any date range.

+- Note on Bank/Cash GL Mappings
+  - Bank and cash operations use GL mappings defined in `Module-Accounting/bank_cash_management.md` (e.g., bank GL account, charges, interest, FX gain/loss, clearing/in‑transit).
+Ensure these mappings are set to see correct ledger postings and drill-downs.

 - Columns/Fields
   - Date, Voucher No., Account Code, Account Name
   - Description/Narration, Reference (Invoice/Bill/PO/etc.)